The best waterproof trail running shoes

 Trail runs can be messy, so a waterproof upper helps.

-The otherwise well-behaved surface turns into a sludge fest, with every footstrike splashing mud everywhere.
+Running on wet trails is a messy business.
+It becomes a veritable sludge fest, with each footstrike splashing mud everywhere.
 On the legs, running pants, socks, and anything that’s within a meter’s vicinity of the ground.

 The shoes take the brunt of it.
 Even a 30-minute trail run following a rain shower changes how the shoe looks; the midsole and upper are caked over with clay.